-There is a large collection of reference materials: dictionaries, encyclopedias, atlases and statistics, as well as information books available for loan.
+There is a large collection of reference materials: dictionaries, encyclopedias, atlases and statistics, as well as information books available for use in the library.

 Students are encouraged to use information from a wide variety of sources, and particular care is taken to ensure that the stock is appropriate for all ages and abilities.
 Books are coded for the Accelerated Reader programme.